How do you use the Social Media Sites to apply traditional (offline) word-of-mouth marketing to the Internet?

-Social Network Marketing is about applying ‘traditional’ Network Marketing to the Internet.
-However, it works a little differently to off line network marketing, as in the Amway model.
+Social Media Marketing is about applying ‘traditional’ word-of-mouth Marketing to the Internet.

-Social Network Marketing online needs to be combined with the development of an authority site.
+Social Media Marketing online needs to be combined with the development of an authority site.

 In a vibrant and active blog-based authority site there will be ‘discussions’ on each article that’s posted.

-The dream of social network marketers is to publish content that goes viral.
+The dream of bloggers like this is to publish content that goes viral.
 But content will only do this if it’s good enough to make enough visitors pass the link on to friends, who then pass it on again.